 2-Part Series - ***1/2

-There's big arguments between trippers and 'hardcore' Buddhists about which path is 'correct' and that drug epiphanies, meditation 'shortcuts,' don't 'count.'
+There's big arguments between trippers and 'hardcore' Buddhists about which path is 'correct' -with hardcore Buddhists insisting that drug epiphanies, meditation 'shortcuts,' don't 'count.'
 But to me that's absurd.
-Even if, as they say, LSD is the helicopter ride to the roof of the mountain--we get to look but can't stay long--so what?
+Even if, as they say, LSD is the helicopter ride to the roof of the mountain (i.e. we get to look but can't stay long enough to legally change our address), so what?
 In our ADD age, no one wants to waste their time meditating if it's not going to pay off.
 So let them go see the mountain and be sure there actually is a destination to work towards.
 That's what happened with Ram Dass, after all, and his documentary, Fierce Grace, is also on Netflix, if you want to go in that direction.
 And there's a Wavy Gravy documentary too if you want to go in the other.
 I'm still at the crossroads, hanging by my left foot.

-No worries about any of that, though, or enduring any dogma, grandiosity, judgment or incoherence when listening to Uma Thurman's dad, the great Robert Thurman.
-You would think an old white guy with a glass eye speaking for an hour and a half via a two camera set-up wouldn't be so riveting, but his tongue speaks much wisdom, and since it's sheathed in scholarly wit and humble perspective it goes down smooth as the pangs of truths you feel you forgot rather than never knew.
+No worries about any of that, though, or enduring any dogma, grandiosity, judgment or incoherence when listening to Uma Thurman's dad, the great Buddhist scholar Robert Thurman.
+You would think an old white guy, with a glass eye and a gorgeous movie star daughter, speaking for an hour and a half via a two camera set-up wouldn't be so riveting, but his tongue speaks much wisdom, and since it's sheathed in scholarly wit and humble perspective it goes down smooth as the pangs of truths you feel you forgot rather than never knew.
 And if you still don't think Buddhism is trippy, just realize that before she married Thurman, Uma's mom was married to... that's right....
 Timothy Leary.
 Tibetan Book of the Dead, thou art connected!

-Through powers of pronoia I've traced the whole Uma lineage back to benevolent Nordic alien ancestors who helped manipulate our DNA so that there could be gorgeous blonde Swedes, who helped the original Buddha clean the land of reptilian demons so humans could get a toehold, who opened up still-developing human minds like the most potent of angelic wand taps.
-I you dare believe, let the music leaf off the page and finally become aware... of the bear.
+Through powers of pronoia I've traced the whole Uma lineage back to benevolent Nordic alien ancestors who helped manipulate our DNA so that there could be gorgeous blonde Swedes, who helped the original Buddha clean the land of reptilian demons so modern day humans could get a toehold, and who then opened up the still-developing human mind with the most potent of angelic wand taps, the doctor's delivery room spank of wisdom.
+I you dare to believe it!
+Let the music leaf off the page and finally become aware... of the bear.

 Saliva thickening - 11.2